ct-analytics/christopherteixeira_com_old/content/post/2020-07-30-setting-up-an-email-using-aws.en.md

 ---
-title: Setting up an email using AWS
+title: Setting up a personal email using AWS
 author: Christopher Teixeira
 date: '2020-07-30'
-slug: setting-up-an-email-using-aws
+slug: setting-up-a-personal-email-using-aws
 categories:
 - AWS

 tags:
 - Other

 subtitle: ''

 summary: It's not straight forward to set up a professional email using AWS and another email client.

-authors: [admin]
+authors:
+- admin

 lastmod: '2020-07-30T18:27:20-04:00'

 featured: no

 image:
   caption: ''
   focal_point: ''
   preview_only: no

-projects: []
+projects:
+- website
 ---

 ## Background